Turn your passion for animals and the outdoors into a rewarding career.

 What can I do with a Wildlife Biology degree?

-Graduates of the Wildlife Biology program will be grounded in the fundamentals of natural science and prepared to enter graduate programs in fields such as biology (ecology & evolution, genetics, etc.), environmental science, public health, or public policy.
-Students will also be prepared for careers in fields such as public policy, conservation, science education, and public health.
+Wildlife Biology graduates are grounded in the fundamentals of natural science and prepared to enter graduate programs in fields such as biology (ecology & evolution, genetics, etc.), environmental science, and public health.
+Students are also prepared for careers in fields such as public policy, conservation, and science education.

 - Environmental Scientist